 Now, if you really wanted to have one Raygun application monitoring your entire stack then you could.
 However, using one Raygun application and one API key means that all errors from your product are contained under the same Raygun application.
 When viewing your Raygun dashboard, you’d see errors from all sorts of languages, platforms, environments and URLs.
 Not very useful, right?
 When looking for the highest priority issues, it’s going to be far better to have things broken down into logical categories and separated from each other.

 What’s the best way to set this up?

 What about environments?

 Want to see errors specifically from dev, test and production environments?
 No problem!
-You can do this by creating additional applications and therefore having a separate API keys for each environment.
-Adding things like custom properties to error messages on the fly provides a clunky and notoriously bad user experience.
-Multiple applications set up to handle environments offers a far better user experience and makes sure everything is kept neat and tidy whilst per application notification rules allow you to be notified by environments you need to be (like production when things are affecting your users!).
-Separate applications can also be viewed on the Global Dashboard.
+You can do this by creating additional applications and therefore having separate API keys for each environment.
+Adding things like custom properties to error messages on the fly provides a clunky and poor user experience.
+Multiple applications set up to handle environments offers a far better user experience and makes sure everything is kept neat and tidy, while per-application notification rules allow you to be notified by environment (like production, when things are affecting your users!).
+Separate applications can also be viewed on your custom dashboard/s.

 Built for teams

-If your team is tasked with looking after specific parts of a large website, adding more applications allows you to use separate API keys for each section of your site, reporting errors into separate Raygun applications that your micro-teams can be made aware of.
+If different teams in your org are tasked with looking after specific parts of a large website, use separate API keys for each section of your site, reporting errors into separate Raygun applications that the relevant team can monitor.

 What if I still only want to set up one Raygun application for all my environments?

 You could use tags for this and filter the dashboard (the filters then apply to the groups too, so you could just drill into the groups and see the instances tagged with the environment variable).
 The decision to make a new app is entirely yours.
 If you have a small team, you may want to have them all together, while if it’s a large team you may want to break them apart.
 The benefits of breaking apart apps are: